Robust Multivariate Functional Control Chart: The Robust Multivariate Functional Control Chart Framework

-where $\bm{\varepsilon}_i$ is a multivariate normal random variable with mean zero and a residual covariance matrix robustly estimated from the regression residuals of the coefficient vectors of the missing component on those of the observed component for the observations in $S_c$ through the model in Equation \eqref{eq_modim}.
-Thus, the proposed RoFDI approach is a stochastic imputation method \citep{little2019statistical,van2018flexible}.
-Then, the components of $\hat{\bm{Z}}_{\underline{i}}^m$ are imputed, for $j=1,\dots,s_{\underline{i}}$, as
+where $\bm{\varepsilon}_{\underline{i}}$ is a multivariate normal random variable with mean zero and covariance matrix robustly estimated (e.g., using the Rocke type estimator \citep{rocke1996robustness}) based on the regression residuals of the coefficient vectors of the missing component on those of the observed components using the observations in $S_c$ through the model in Equation \eqref{eq_modim}.
+Accordingly, the components of $\hat{\bm{Z}}_{\underline{i}}^{\text{m}}$ are imputed with $\hat{\bm{Z}}_{\underline{i}}^{\text{imp}}$, whose $j$-th component is